Essien16/doctorsa/README.md

 This one command:

 1. Builds the TypeScript application.
-2. Starts PostgreSQL.
+2. Starts MySQL 8.4.
-3. Waits for PostgreSQL to become healthy.
+3. Waits for MySQL to become healthy.
-4. Applies Prisma migrations.
+4. Applies the raw SQL migrations.
 5. Seeds the demo accounts.
-6. Starts DoctorSA.
+6. Starts DoctorSA on port 3000.

 Open: